swiss-territorial-data-lab/proj-hetres/README.md

 Those code lines performs the following tasks:

-1. Yearly NDVI differences is downloaded from waldmonitoring.ch.
+1. The yearly NDVI differences are downloaded from waldmonitoring.ch.
-2. LiDAR point cloud are subsampled to have a similar density as the swisstopo product swissSURFACE3D.
+2. The LiDAR points cloud are subsampled to have a similar density as the swisstopo product swissSURFACE3D.
 3. The true orthophoto tiles are downsampled to have a similar spatial resolution as the swisstopo product SWISSIMAGE RS.

 ### Tree segmentation from LiDAR point cloud